DFE-Digital/res-design-history/app/posts/2021-01-03-information-architecture.md

 ---
-title: Improving on our information architecture
+title: Improving our information architecture
 description: Looking at how we can make our content and guidance easier to navigate
 date: 2021-03-01
 ---